Margaritaville at Sea Welcomes Its One Millionth Guest

 Beachcomber is the next fleet addition

 Beachcomber currently sails as Costa Fortuna for Costa Cruises.
-The 102,669-gross-ton, Fincantieri-built ship entered service in 2003 and carries 2,702 passengers at double occupancy, with maximum occupancy listed at 3,470.
+The 102,500-gross-ton, Fincantieri-built ship entered service in 2003 and has capacity for 3,450 passengers.

 Rathbane Group companies MJM Marine and Mivan have been appointed to deliver a large share of the multi-million-pound refurbishment.
 Their work will cover public and guest areas including the central atrium, spa, children's facilities, specialty dining venues, nightclub, external VIP areas and Flip Flop Bar.